These are some of the best things to do around or on Lake Minnetonka for all seasons.

 See Related: 10 Best Minnesota State Parks

-Excelsior is home to the best Fourth of July festival around the lake.
+Excelsior is home to plenty of events, include the best Fourth of July festival around the lake, Apple Day in the Fall, and beer festivals in the Spring.
 With two beaches and a small carnival, Excelsior has the most space to view fireworks and lay out a blanket.

 One of the highlights of Excelsior is the ice cream selection.
 There are two competing ice cream parlors: Adele’s and Lick’s Unlimited.
 The locals have a favorite and they are loyal.

-Lick’s Unlimited has chocolate dipped waffle cones and unique ice cream flavor mixes like cotton candy, turtle, and so forth.
+Lick’s Unlimited has chocolate-dipped waffle cones and unique ice cream flavor mixes like cotton candy, turtle, and so forth.
 They are always thinking up something new.
-Right on main street, this ice cream shop is easy to stop in, when the line isn’t around the corner.
+Right on the main street, this ice cream shop is easy to stop in, when the line isn’t around the corner.

 Explore Lake Minnetonka by Car